 I looked around and said, “Where did he go to?”

-James shook his head, disgusted-like and said,
+James shook his head, disgusted-like and quietly whispered,

 “Jeez, Marty, Casey is dead.”